Brewers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been underdogs in 68 games this season and have come away with the win 35 times (51.5%) in those contests.

-- Milwaukee has entered 59 games this season as the underdog by -105 or more and is 30-29 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 51.2% chance of pulling out a win.
+- The moneyline set for this matchup implies the Brewers have a 51.2% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!